snehadiwan04/cds-exp-7/README.md

 # Experiment 7

 ## Aim -
-To study and implement c++ arrays and strings
+To study and implement C++ arrays and strings

 ## Apparatus -
 Online compiler (programiz)